Ouphix/synchro-psychotherapies/steps2.md

 ### Description of the database

-#### Social signal extraction
+#### Different steps of the social signal extraction
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/report/Extracting%20social%20signals%20%20from%20psychotherapy%20videos.png)

 This figure summarize the databases we collected (dark blue), differents steps that were done (blue and light blue) and some suggestions (yellow) that could enable to extract social signal from psychotherapy videos.

 ##### Verbal signal extraction to compute verbal synchrony

 We began to extract social signal from videos with annotations made with the Elan software.
 The idea was to annotate the speaking of each participants.
 We used [Free Video Converter](http://www.freemake.com/free_video_converter/) to get a waveform and import the video and the waveform.
-This waveform helped me to identify the zones of speaking vs no speaking unfortunately couldn't help to identify the source of the sound.
+This waveform helped me to identify the period of speaking versus no speaking unfortunately couldn't help to identify the source of the sound.

 Most often locutors were filmed so it helped to detect manually who spoke but it wasn't always the case.
 Quite often, participant speech overlap that made the process quite difficult.
 There was some short onomatopoeia that were sometimes quite arbitrary to annotate or not.
 The end of the sentence was not always obvious with long vowels with not precise end especially during the overlap of speeches.
 It was made from the video and the waveform extracted from the video in an audio file.

 Then you can annotate when someone is speaking.
 This process is very fastidious (1 week work for one hour video at the beginning and so was gave up).
+Even when speaking with more trained annotators, the productivity is not much better.

+For the moment, when we focus on this strategy, it is often necessary to extract manually some features even because of the lack of automatic process or in case of development, training and evaluation of these tools.

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/elan_anot.jpg)

-Consequently, this process was very laborious.
-It was possible to annotate one hour of video with a whole week work.

 We tried to find ways to make source separation automatic even if it couldn't be perfect.
-We found the [FASST software](http://bass-db.gforge.inria.fr/fasst/) that is very powerful to separate sounds coming from different music instruments.
-However, even if the source sepration of several music instruments is very efficient, diferenciating automatically two voices at the moment is too difficult.
-We contacted the author of this software and this material is to difficult to separate at the moment since two voices are not so much different from two different music instruments.
+We found the [FASST software](http://bass-db.gforge.inria.fr/fasst/).
+It is very powerful in order to separate sounds coming from different music instruments.
+However, even if the source separation of several music instruments is very efficient, diferenciating automatically two voices at the moment is too difficult.
+We contacted the author of this software.
+He told us that this material is to difficult to separate at the moment since two voices are much more similar than two different music instruments.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/fasst.jpg)

 Example of source separation using FASST on a music sample.

-However, this separation problem can be anticipated.
-It could be made during the recording of the video with several mikes that could be small tie mikes attached on each participant.
+However, this separation problem can be anticipated during the recording of the videos.
+Several tie-mikes could be atached to each participant.

-For the moment, when we focus on this strategy, it is often necessary to extract manually some features even because of the lack of automatic process or in case of development, training and evaluation of these tools.

 Consequently, we decided to give up this approach.

 ##### Spatial organisation
 In the first center, psychotherapy sessions consisted of filmed familial psychotherapies with 2 to 5 peoples organized in a circle.
+They are in samm room with a two-way mirror.
+Behind it, there is the supervisor of the psychotherapist that can call the therapist to give her some advice.
+The family is aware of this oragnization but this supervisor is not seen or known by them.
 Two participants of the psychotherapy were filmed from the front.
 Another subject (often the therapist) is filmed from the other side.
 Its video is embedded in a window.
-We can notice taht in this video, there isn't the patient but his two parents since he which wasn't motivated enough to come in this session.
+We can notice that in this video, there isn't the patient but his two parents since he which wasn't motivated enough to come in this session, which is not so problematic from a theoretical point of view in systemic therapies.
 It is still possible to do a pschotherapy with this settings since we consider the communication and the attitude of each member of the family and we don't consider only the patient.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/ExampleFrames/SampleSimpleFrame.png)

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/DifferentConfigurations.jpeg)

+TODO : change to True/false plot

-In this barplot of the mean motion history for each subject for each video, we can see that the configurations of the participants involved for the F1044 subject for each video.
-There is between 2 and 3 participants.
-Alle these configurations could change (eg patient-mother-therapist then mother-therapist) during the psychotherapy.
+In this barplot of the mean motion history for each subject for each video, we can see the configurations of the participants involved for the F1044 subject for each video.
+These configurations can be very different.
+There are between 2 and 3 participants.
+All these configurations could change (eg patient-mother-therapist then mother-therapist) during the psychotherapy.
 Consequently, it was very difficult to compare the synchrony between different configurations.
-There is never the 4 participants involved.
+We can never get the information from the all 4 participants involved at the same time even if they are all involve like in D2 video since the psychotherapist wasn't filmed because of technicall reasons.
 In some videos, we don't have any information from the therapist because she isn't filmed.
 The patient is not very present in the therapy (because of compliance).

 When we sum up the data we get, we can see that the mother and the therapist are the most present participants.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/AvailableData.jpeg)

-Of course, the therapist is always present in the sessions but sometimes due to technicall difficulties she can't be filmed.

 ##### Time organization
 Video length could were very different because it was necessary to reorganize them.

 However, we couldn't use the raw database.
-It was necessary to cut the videos with [Quicktime](https://en.wikipedia.org/wiki/QuickTime) software since a phone was used during the psychotherapy to communicate between the main psychotherapist and the supervisor and the therapy stopped at that moment.
+It was necessary to cut the videos with [Quicktime](https://en.wikipedia.org/wiki/QuickTime) software since a phone was used during the psychotherapy to communicate between the main psychotherapist and the supervisor behing a two-way mirror and the therapy stopped at that moment.
 Sometimes, the participants made some pauses or the same video was used for different patient.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/lengthVideoF1044.png)